CodeFromAnywhere/react-with-native/packages/markdown-reader-ui/README.md

 utility function to get a title from a page

+## 📄 Header (exported const)

 ## 📄 Layout (exported const)

+## 📄 MenuWrapper (exported const)

+TODO: This is a good start, but it can be generalised more.

 ## 📄 pages (exported const)

 ## 📄 Search (exported const)

+This is shit....

 ## 📄 { useStore, StoreProvider } (exported const)